This is a guide all about backpacking Puerto Rico!

-Like any island in the Caribbean it’s equally important to also and the weather so hopefuly it won’t impact your plans too much.
+Like any island in the Caribbean, it’s equally important to also and the weather so hopefully it won’t impact your plans too much.

 Best Time to go to Puerto Rico

-Puerto Rico’s climate can be described to that of a tropical climate zone.
+Puerto Rico’s climate can be described as that of a tropical climate zone.

 Temperature averages to around 80°F – 85°F all year, with precipitation a lot more likely between the months of June and November (this period coincides with the hurricane season).

 If heading during this time, be aware and understand the risks of swimming and potential flooding.